kodaho/manen/README.md

     ]
 ```

 The `Page` class encapsulates the whole current HTML page available through the driver.
-Each
+Each DOM
-element is then represented by a class attribute, with a type and a selector (how to find the
+value we want to extract is then represented by a class attribute, with a type (what to extract)
-element in the HTML DOM).
-Depending on the type of the element, Manen will automatically execute
+and a selector (where to extract it).
+Depending on the type of the value, Manen will automatically
-the appropriate DOM content extraction on the element (for example, for a `str` type, the text
+execute the appropriate DOM content extraction on the HTML element (for example, it will extract
-content of the element will be extracted, for a `HRef` it will extract the HTML `href` a `a`
+the inner text for a `str` type, the HTML attribute `href` for a `HRef` , or the property
-tag).
+`innerHTML` for `InnerHTML`).

-A `WebArea` captures a sub-part of an HTML page.
+A `Component` captures a sub-part of an HTML page.
 All the elements defined under this will be
-fetched inside the HTML element represented by the `WebArea` class.
+fetched inside the HTML element represented by the `Component` class.

 Here the class `HomePage` defines an `Input` element, that will be linked to the search bar.
 Filling the search bar is done by assigning a value to the attribute `query`.